rustwasm/gloo/website/blog/2021-07-27-new-release.md

 tags: [release]
 ---

-The Gloo team is happy to announce a new version of Gloo, 0.3.0.
+The Gloo team is happy to announce a new, long overdue, of Gloo, v0.3.0.
 Gloo is a modular toolkit for building fast, reliable Web applications and libraries with Rust and WASM.

 ## What's new